Standards

 5.5 Participates in program evaluation efforts to improve child learning and development.

-6. Standard 6.
+5.6 Identifies the professional development needs of assistants, staff and volunteers and provides support to improve each person's performance. - Standard 6.
 Collaborates with Colleagues/Families/Others.
 The IECE educator collaborates and consults with team members including colleagues, families, primary caregivers, agency personnel, and other service personnel to design and implement experiences and instruction that support the development and learning of infants, toddlers, preschool children, and kindergarten children, including those with disabilities.

 Performance Criteria: The extent to which the IECE educator: